MTLphys/ManyBodyTheory/README.md

 or
 1. open anaconda navigator navigate to vscode
-2. install python, jupyter, and github codespaces extensions
+2. install _python_, _jupyter_, and _github_ codespaces extensions
 3. then press `ctrl + shift + P`
+4. This opens a command box type in this box